dasisdormax/csgo-multiserver/README.md

 ## License

 Apache License 2.0.
-This should give nobody worries when using my program and making modifications to it.
-I would, though, appreciate if code improvements could make it back here.
+I chose it because I specifically want to allow others to build services upon this script.
+However, I would still appreciate if improvements and fixes could make it back here.

 __Be aware that this only applies since MARCH 29, 2016__ (to be exact, since commit [20645aa](https://github.com/dasisdormax/csgo-multiserver/commit/20645aa13a654226fc08312411f6462bdb9c877f))

-For earlier states of this repository (up to the top of branch [crazy](https://github.com/dasisdormax/csgo-multiserver/tree/crazy)), the LGPLv3 still applies.
+For earlier states of this repository (or up to the top of branch [crazy](https://github.com/dasisdormax/csgo-multiserver/tree/crazy)), the LGPLv3 still applies.
 The LGPLv3 was used by the original csgo-server-launcher by crazy.
 At this point, no original code is being used anymore.